Introduction to cloud recognition APIs

 Signature authentication

-The request parameters contain signature information.
-All parameters are included in the signature calculation (except for images).
+Common parameters contain signature information.
+All parameters are included in signature calculation (except images).

 - appId